Saul Zaentz: The Saul Zaentz Film Center

-The Saul Zaentz Film Center (becoming the Zaentz Media Center after renovations) was a facility in Berkeley, California, which for many years provided production and post-production services for Bay Area filmmakers.
+The Saul Zaentz Film Center (becoming the Zaentz Media Center after renovations) was a facility in Berkeley, California, that for many years provided production and post-production services for Bay Area filmmakers.
 Along with American Zoetrope and Lucasfilm, it was one of only three major film production facilities in Northern California.
 By 2005, it had largely shut down its post-production facilities, except for the foley recording studio, which is part of Fantasy Studios, which closed in 2018.

 The film center was sold in 2007.
 It housed Concord Music Group and Fantasy Studios as well the Berkeley Digital Film Institute and other media production companies.

 Archive

-The moving image collection of Saul Zaentz is housed at the Academy Film Archive.
+Zaentz's moving image collection is housed at the Academy Film Archive.

 Death

-Zaentz died on January 3, 2014, in San Francisco, California at the age of 92 due to Alzheimer's disease complications.
+Zaentz died on January 3, 2014, in San Francisco, California, at age 92 of Alzheimer's disease complications.

 John Fogerty noted his death on his Facebook page by posting the music video for his song "Vanz Kant Danz".
 Michael Douglas paid tribute to Zaentz in an article in The Hollywood Reporter, saying:

 Philanthropy

 The Saul Zaentz Charitable Foundation launched in 1997.
-On May 17, 2016, the Harvard Graduate School of Education (HGSE) announced a US35.5 million gift from the Saul Zaentz Charitable Foundation, describing it as "the largest gift ever given to a university to focus on advancing early childhood education, and the largest gift in HGSE's history".
+On May 17, 2016, the Harvard Graduate School of Education (HGSE) announced a $35.5 million gift from the foundation, calling it "the largest gift ever given to a university to focus on advancing early childhood education, and the largest gift in HGSE's history".

 Personal life

-He was married twice, first to Celia Mingus, who was the ex-wife of Charles Mingus.
+Zaentz was married twice, first to Celia Mingus, the ex-wife of Charles Mingus.
 His second wife was Lynda Redfield, widow of actor William Redfield.
 Both of Zaentz’s marriages ended in divorce.